pixx-io/jsdk/README.md

 - `max` : a number which sets the maximum of selected files.
 If `0` the maximum has no effect. default `0`
 - `allowedTypes`: define the file extensions which are allowed to select.
 For example `['jpg', 'png']` default: `[]`
 - `allowedFormats`: define download formats which are allowed to select.
 For original or preview use the keys: `preview`, `original` the other system configured formats can be defined by id.
 So for example `['preview', 123, 321]` default: `null`
+- `additionalResponseFields`: is an array of responseFields. the possible fields are described in the official pixx.io API.

 #### Returns